Shopify/polaris/polaris.shopify.com/content/components/select.md

   - fileName: select-with-separate-validation-error.tsx
     title: With separate validation error
     description: Use to let merchants know when their select input is invalid in the context of a group of form inputs that the select depends on.
 ---

-# Select

-Select lets merchants choose one option from an options menu.
-Consider select when you have 4 or more options, to avoid cluttering the interface.

----

 ## Best practices